Estimating soil moisture using vegetation cover indices and soil surface temperature in agricultural and saline fields of Qazvin plain

 Authors

-1 Department of Water Engineering, Faculty of Agricultural and Natural Resources, Imam Khomeini International University, Qazvin, Iran
+1 Ph.D.
+Student, Department of Water Engineering, Faculty of Agricultural and Natural Resources, Imam Khomeini International University, Qazvin Iran

-2 Associate Professor, Department of Water Engineering, Faculty of Agricultural and Natural Resources, Imam Khomeini International University, Qazvin, Iran
+2 Associate Professor of the Department of Irrigation and Development Engineering, Faculty of Agriculture and Natural Resources, University of Tehran & Faculty member of Imam Khomeini International University, Qazvin, Iran,

 Abstract